This site requires a more recent version of Adobe Flash Player to function properly.

-- Windows OS Operating Margin: We currently forecast Windows OS operating margin to decline from about 41.7% in 2013 to nearly 32% by the end of the Trefis forecast period.
-Although, the netbook sales has translated into growth in Windows license sales, it has lowered the average license pricing, as netbook OS licenses are typically much cheaper than notebook or desktop licenses.
+- Windows OS Operating Margin: We currently forecast Windows OS operating margin to decline from about 15.8% in 2015 to nearly ~9% by the end of the Trefis forecast period.
+Although, the netbook sales and free upgrade have translated into growth in Windows license sales, it has lowered the average license pricing, as netbook OS licenses are typically much cheaper than notebook or desktop licenses and free upgrade does not add to topline.
 This has caused margin declines in the past.
+Additionally, the company has clubbed the low margin tablets and phone hardware segments with the division that has further impacted the margins.
 However, the increasing popularity of premium ultrabooks could boost the average Windows license pricing, and thus its margins.
-There could be an upside of 5% to Trefis price estimate if it is able to maintain its margins at around 50% in future.
+There could be an upside of 5% to Trefis price estimate if it is able to maintain its margins at around 25% in future.

-Microsoft makes money primarily through the sale of business productivity and operating system software.
+Microsoft makes money primarily through the sale of software server licenses, business productivity and operating system software.
 Microsoft's business productivity software suite, known as MS Office, is used for word processing, spreadsheet preparation, presentations and email.
 MS Office is sold primarily to businesses worldwide.
 Microsoft's operating system software, known as Windows, is sold primarily to PC manufacturers (such as Dell, HP, Acer), which sell Windows-based PCs to consumers and businesses.
+Its Server software include MS SQL Server and Windows Server that is sold to application development companies.

-We believe Microsoft Office and Windows Operating System are the most valuable segments of Microsoft for the following reasons:
+We believe Microsoft Office and Windows Server and SQL Server are the most valuable segments of Microsoft for the following reasons:

 MS Office Has High Market Share